limortalg/MyToDo/web/mytodo-web/README.md

 - 🏷️ **Priority Levels** - High, Medium, Low, and Normal priority
 - 🔍 **Search & Filter** - Find tasks quickly with search and filtering
 - 📱 **Responsive Design** - Works on desktop, tablet, and mobile
+- 👥 **FamilySync Integration** - Import and sync tasks from FamilySync with bidirectional completion sync

 ## Setup Instructions